Giving You the Tools to Excel

-The M.A. in Educational Transformation (MAET) program seeks to ensure that all our graduates have the skills, knowledge and networks needed to translate their Georgetown degree into a career with a rich diversity of options and rewards.
-We anticipate that the Residency experience will provide you with an opportunity to master needed work skills and build a network that will provide entry points into Washington, DC’s educational landscape.
+The MA in Educational Transformation seeks to ensure that all our graduates have the skills, knowledge, and networks needed to translate their Georgetown degree into a career with a rich diversity of options and rewards.
+For MAET students, the residency experience is perhaps the most valuable element of the program, allowing you to master critical skills and build a network that will provide entry points into the DC educational landscape.

-For students in the Learning and Teaching concentration, your licensure in either ESL/ELL or Secondary Science will enable you to enter a marketplace where teachers with such credentials are in short supply.
-Also, during your time in the MAET program, we will work closely with you to place you as a teacher-of-record in either a charter school in Washington, DC or in a neighborhood District of Columbia Public School (DCPS).
-According to market research contracted by the Graduate School, the Washington, DC area has the highest average pay of classroom teachers of all cities in the nation, currently averaging $71,250 a year, although starting salaries are lower.
+For students in Learning & Teaching, your licensure in ESL/ELL will enable you to enter a marketplace where teachers with such credentials are in short supply, and your time in the program as a teacher-of-record will give you a leg up in post-graduate placements.
+According to market research through the Graduate School of Arts & Sciences, the DC area has the highest average pay of classroom teachers in the nation, currently averaging $71,250.

-For students within the Advocacy and Policy concentration, the Washington, DC area offers an array of employment possibilities, including school districts, the non-profit sector, U.S. Department of Education, state departments of education, charter school management organizations, Congressional offices and Committee staffs, research-based advocacy groups, teachers unions and higher education.
+For students in Advocacy & Policy, DC offers an array of employment possibilities, including school districts, the nonprofit sector, the US Department of Education, state departments, charter school management organizations, Congressional offices and committee staffs, research-based advocacy groups, teachers unions, higher education institutions, and more.

-In addition, you will have at your disposal the full array of Georgetown’s resources for graduate student placement and career development.
-The Cawley Career Education Center provides comprehensive career services to students enrolled in many of Georgetown’s graduate programs.
-The Cawley Center plays an important role by helping you make connections with employers and find positions suited to your career goals.
-A variety of employer presentations, industry-specific programs, workshops, and networking events are designed to help you learn about career fields and enhance your search for internships and jobs.
-Many of these resources are available to you after you leave Georgetown as well.
+For students in both concentrations, you will have at your disposal the full array of Georgetown’s resources for graduate student placement and development.
+The Cawley Career Education Center provides comprehensive career services to students enrolled throughout the university, playing an important role by helping you make connections with employers and find positions suited to your goals.
+A variety of employer presentations, industry-specific programs, workshops, and networking events are designed to help you learn about career fields and enhance your search for internships and jobs, and many of these resources are also available to you an alumnus.

-Hundreds of employers visit the Georgetown University campus through our career fairs, alumni panels, and company information sessions to speak with students about different career fields and job opportunities.
-In addition, thousands of job and internship postings across a variety of career fields are available to graduate students online through Hoya Career Connection.
-Graduate students have the opportunity to make connections with Georgetown’s many successful alumni through the Alumni Career Network, Hoya Gateway, and alumni presentations.
-For the busy graduate student who finds it difficult to attend live events, the Cawley Career Education Center offers a number of valuable virtual resources to help you to craft a resume, perfect your interview technique, learn about companies, and search for jobs.
+Hundreds of employers visit the Georgetown campus through our career fairs, alumni panels, and company information sessions; in addition, thousands of job and internship postings are available to graduate students online through Cawley’s Hoya Career Connection.
+Graduate students have the opportunity to make connections with alumni through the Alumni Career Network, Hoya Gateway, and alumni presentations, and Cawley offers a number of valuable in-person and virtual resources to help you to craft a resume, perfect your interview technique, learn about companies, and search for jobs.